rezendi/agenticsloprank/README.md

 ### Running Locally: Docker Compose

-- Alternatively, just run `docker-compose build && docker-compose run --remove-orphans`
+- Alternatively, just run `docker-compose build && docker-compose run`

 ### Setup and Seed

+(If using Docker Compose, preface all commands with `docker-compose run worker`.)
 In the root directory, open a command-line window and install/configure the framework:

 - Run `python manage.py migrate` (sets up your local SQLite database)
 - Optionally run `pytest` (confirm the install is working; ignore the time-zone warnings)
 - Run `python manage.py seed` (populates your local database with initial data, including the Public Repo Report mission YAML; also creates a Django admin user with the credentials `admin`/`adyamllms`)
-- If using Docker Compose, preface all `python manage.py` commands with `docker-compose run worker`.

 ### Run A Sample Report